 Even if you’re an all-star healthy eater, making green smoothies and filling your grocery cart with lots of plants, a nutritional deficiency isn’t all that uncommon (especially if you have the same handful of meals on rotation).

 The best way to truly know what nutrients your body may not be getting enough of is to book an appointment with your doctor, who can run some simple tests.
-A registered dietitian can also be helpful as they are familiar with common nutritional holes in various popular eating plans.
+A registered dietitian can also be helpful as they are familiar with common nutritional holes in various popular eating plans—and many have started meeting with clients virtually.
 Registered dietitians can also give tips on how to get your nutrients through food instead of supplements, as diet is the best way to give your body what it needs.

 Vitamin D deficiency pops up again and again, particularly among her female clients, says Hillary Cecere, RD.
 Dr. Svetlana Kogan, MD, a holistic and integrative physician says she sees the same issue with many of her patients, even going so far as to call vitamin D deficiency an epidemic.
 “Out of 100 patients, I’d say 80 are significantly deficient,” she says.